tatpongkatanyukul/AdventureBook/README.md

 The book is written in **Thai**.
 Yah, there are plenty of ML books in English out there.
-My mission is to write a **Thai** ML book capturing the **adventurous spirits** of the ML community that a like-minded person, including myself both in this life and the next, will enjoy.
+My mission is to write a **Thai** ML book capturing the **adventurous spirits** of the ML community that a like-minded person, including myself both in this life and the next, will enjoy it.

 > Mark Twain: "*Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.*"

 [Local wiki article of the book (in Thai)](http://degas.en.kku.ac.th/coewiki/doku.php?id=pr:advbook)

 ## Chapter 1
 Overview of machine learning and pattern recognition.